openfaas/openfaas.github.io/_posts/2026-02-13-gateway-api-migration.md

 But there was a glint in the eyes of the Kubernetes maintainers, and they wanted to provide something that was much more ambitious in its scope, that addressed needs that OpenFaaS customers don't tend to have.
 The [Istio service mesh](https://istio.io/) was a precursor for this, with its own set of add-ons with similar names, and was eventually crystallised into the *Gateway API*.

 Most OpenFaaS and Inlets customers we've encountered have been using Ingress (many moved away from Istio and service meshes) preferring simplicity and ease of use.
 They tended to always be using the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) controller.
 A brief history: Ingress Nginx started off as a hobby project for a single maintainer, who was unable to find corporate sponsorship or support from the CNCF, and had to give it up in 2019.
 Shortly after 2-3 maintainers stepped up and ran it reasonably well as a spare-time project, but without sustainable backing as part of a day job, the same thing started to happen again.
-More issues were raised, than there were people ready to fix and test them.
+Issues were being reported, quicker than they could be fixed.

 So the Kubernetes maintainers made a judgement call, they decided to announce project would be officially mothballed in March 2026.
 No further updates, or security patches.
 That's a big deal.